zimmy11/ADM-HW1/README.md

-# First homework of Algorithms for Data Miing
+# First homework of Algorithms for Data Mining
 In this repo you can find:
 * **script.py**